theabenedictos28/employee-management-system/README.md

 During the development of this project, I encountered several challenges:

-- This was my first time using **Microsoft SQL Server (MSSQL)**, so setting up the database connection and configuration was initially difficult.
+- This was my first time using Microsoft SQL Server (MSSQL), so setting up the database connection and configuration was initially difficult.

-- Configuring the `mssql` package and ensuring proper connection between backend and database required a lot of debugging.
+- Configuring the mssql package and ensuring proper connection between the backend and database required a lot of debugging.
-- Handling SQL queries and making sure data is correctly inserted, updated, and deleted was challenging at first.
-- Managing API integration between frontend and backend while keeping data in sync required careful state handling.

 - Aligning the UI properly using Ant Design components took time to ensure a clean and responsive layout.

 - Debugging connection issues between frontend requests and backend responses.

+I also utilized AI as an additional development assistant, which helped me with debugging, code suggestions, and improving implementation decisions.

-Despite these challenges, I was able to successfully complete the system and improve my understanding of full-stack development using MSSQL and React.
+Despite these challenges, I was able to successfully complete the system and improve my understanding of full-stack development using React, Express and MSSQL.

 🎥 Demo Video